| |

 25, 1912.

 Democrat.
-Flint Township Supervisor; candidate in primary for delegate
+Flint Township Supervisor; candidate for delegate

 to Michigan state constitutional convention from Genesee County